Pneumonia: Vaccination

-Vaccination prevents against certain bacterial and viral pneumonias both in children and adults.
+Vaccination protects against certain bacterial and viral pneumonias in both children and adults.
 Influenza vaccines are modestly effective at preventing symptoms of influenza, The Centers for Disease Control and Prevention (CDC) recommends yearly influenza vaccination for every person 6 months and older.
 Immunizing health care workers decreases the risk of viral pneumonia among their patients.

 Vaccinations against Haemophilus influenzae and Streptococcus pneumoniae have good evidence to support their use.
 There is strong evidence for vaccinating children under the age of 2 against Streptococcus pneumoniae (pneumococcal conjugate vaccine).
 Vaccinating children against Streptococcus pneumoniae has led to a decreased rate of these infections in adults, because many adults acquire infections from children.
 A Streptococcus pneumoniae vaccine is available for adults, and has been found to decrease the risk of invasive pneumococcal disease by 74%, but there is insufficient evidence to suggest using the pneumococcal vaccine to prevent pneumonia or death in the general adult population.
 The CDC recommends that young children and adults aged 50 or older receive the pneumococcal vaccine, as well as older children or younger adults who have an increased risk of getting pneumococcal disease.
 In October 2024, the CDC lowered the age for adult pneumococcal vaccination from 65 to 50 years old to give more adults the opportunity to protect themselves from pneumococcal disease at the age when risk of infection substantially increases.
 The pneumococcal vaccine has been shown to reduce the risk of community acquired pneumonia in people with chronic obstructive pulmonary disease, but does not reduce mortality or the risk of hospitalization for people with this condition.
 People with COPD are recommended by a number of guidelines to have a pneumococcal vaccination.
 Other vaccines for which there is support for a protective effect against pneumonia include pertussis, varicella, and measles.

 Medications

-When influenza outbreaks occur, medications such as amantadine or rimantadine may help prevent the condition, but they are associated with side effects.
+When influenza outbreaks occur, medications such as baloxavir (Xofluza) or oseltamivir (Tamiflu) may help prevent the condition.
+Oseltamivir has been used for up to 16 weeks in influenza prophylaxis.
 Zanamivir or oseltamivir decrease the chance that people who are exposed to the virus will develop symptoms; however, it is recommended that potential side effects are taken into account.